- Student Affairs

 - Speak to your Graduate Program Director to ensure that you will be able to satisfactorily complete your degree.

-- Submit your completed form to the Associate Dean of Graduate Affairs.
-You may not register for classes before receiving approval to return from the Associate Dean.3
+- Submit your completed form to the Director of Graduate Student Affairs.
+You may not register for classes before receiving approval to return from the Office of Graduate Affairs.3

 2 While Graduate Students are not required to make a formal Leave of Absence request if they will only be away for one semester, it is expected that they will not make use of College resources during semesters when they are not enrolled.

-3 Students may be required to take additional steps before resuming studies based on the discretion of the Associate Dean of Graduate Affairs, the Graduate Program Director and the Vice President of Student Affairs.
+3 Students may be required to take additional steps before resuming studies based on the discretion of the Office of Graduate Affairs, the Graduate Program Director and the Vice President of Student Affairs.